Welcome to the Bank House Hotel

 With it’s close proximity to many of the area’s businesses, central for Derby and Stoke shopping, as well as the increasing choice of recreational activities on offer, it makes the Bank House hotel ideal for either a business trip or leisure visit to the area.

-Read the papers in the lounge, have a quiet drink in the bar, followed by an excellent dinner.
+Read the papers in the lounge, have a quiet drink in the bar, followed by an authentic Thai meal.

 As a centre for touring, Uttoxeter offers many possibilities including Alton Towers, Uttoxeter Race Course, The Pottery Towns, Tutbury Castle, The Bass Museum, and JCB.